solliancenet/microsoft-postgresql-developer-guide/04_EndToEndDev/samples/04-03-FunctionApp-Python/README.md

 func azure functionapp publish pgsqldevSUFFIX-ShowDatabasesFunction
 ```

 - If the previous dotnet version was deployed, then an error about the function runtime should be displayed.
-Run the following to force the deployment and change the runtime to python:
+Run the following to force the deployment and change the runtime to Python:

 ```PowerShell
 az functionapp config set --name pgsqldevSUFFIX-ShowDatabasesFunction --resource-group RESOURCEGROPUNAME --linux-fx-version '"Python|3.11"'